 Among the five most famous gardens of Southern China, Zhanyuan Garden is the only well preserved Ming Dynasty (1368-1644) architectural complex in Nanjing.
 It is the oldest (over 600 years) among all the others in the city.
 Emperor Qianlong of the Qing Dynasty (1644-1911) once came here and gave it the name of Zhanyuan.
-After the establishment of the Kingdom of Heavenly Peace (Taiping Tianguo in Pinyin, 1851-1868), it became the residence of the Taiping Rebellion leaders Yang Xiuqing, Xiao Youhe and Lai Hanying.
+After the establishment of the Taiping Heavenly Kingdom (1851-1868), known as Taiping Tianguo in Pinyin, it became the residence of the Taiping Rebellion leaders Yang Xiuqing, Xiao Youhe and Lai Hanying.
 With frequent wars, it lay deserted for many years until its restoration by the government in 1960.

 | || |